Music Citation Guide (Chicago Style)

 Notes:

 • This template applies when you need to cite a single chapter by one author that appears in a book that’s edited by someone else.
-It does NOT apply to individual chapters in a book that is entirely by one author - in that case, you’d just cite the book as a whole
+It does NOT apply to individual chapters in a book that is entirely by one author - in that case, you would just cite the book as a whole.

 • This template can also apply to an introduction to a score, liner notes for a recording, an individual song in a published collection, or any other single piece by one author that makes up one section of a larger whole that's edited or attributed to someone else.